dannash100/elixir-learning/README.md

 - To make the left side match the right side of an expression elixir can create complex bindings.
 - it is important to realize that in elixir ```=``` isn't just for binding variables, it can be used for pattern matching, creating checks and unpacking values of different data types.
+- pattern matching is used in Elixir to manage program flow

 #### string matching